Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 Where the real exposure sits

 This free tool does not generate a FRIA, impact assessment, rights workflow, notice template, or evidence pack.
 That is deliberate.
-Those are paid implementation assets and sit inside AI Compliance Toolkit (ACT) Tier 2 so the free layer remains diagnostic instead of cannibalizing the product.
+Those artifacts sit inside AI Controls Professional because implementation artifacts require structured project context that a browser-based tool cannot provide.

 Related Move78 resources

-No. The scoring runs in the browser only.
+No. The scoring runs entirely in the browser.
 Answers are not transmitted, synchronized, or stored by Move78.
-If you close or refresh the page, the run is gone.